-Contact HM Revenue and Customs (HMRC) if you have a query about a tax decision.
+HM Revenue and Customs (HMRC) will send you a decision letter that will tell you if you can appeal against a tax decision.

 You can appeal against some decisions about: